 Christian presence already exists in our communities through lay and ordained people, paid and unpaid - Christians responding to God's call to live out their faith wherever they are.
 That is almost like a 'God thread' running through the community (see illustration on the reverse).
+Christians try to be on the thread; others may be a bit further away but they connect to it through relationships with people on the thread.

 Thinking of the communities we belong to, sometimes we imagine that a worshipping community can only happen in a church building, but a worshipping community can be formed anywhere.
-We can also live out the Anglican Five Marks of Mission throughout our communities in a variety of ways - teaching, tending, transforming, treasuring and telling in partnership with others in our communities.
+We can also live out the Anglican Five Marks of Mission throughout our communities in a variety of ways - teaching, tending, transforming, treasuring and telling.
 (See the How does our faith shape our church? section for the Five Marks of Mission).